Top Singapore Blue-Chip Stocks to Add to Your Portfolio in 2025

 Keppel Corporation (Keppel) has transformed into a global asset manager and operator, focusing on infrastructure, real estate, and connectivity solutions.
 With operations in over 20 countries, Keppel plays a key role in sustainable energy, digital connectivity, and urban renewal, making it a leader in sustainability-driven investments.

-Keppel’s Funds Under Management (FUM) surged 60% YoY to S$88 billion, demonstrating strong investor confidence and demand for Keppel-managed assets.
+Keppel’s Funds Under Management (FUM) surged 60% YoY to $88 billion SGD, demonstrating strong investor confidence and demand for Keppel-managed assets.
 This positions Keppel as a leading global asset manager across real estate, private credit, and sustainable infrastructure.
 The growth reflects its ability to secure capital from institutional investors while scaling its investment platforms.

 Source: Keppel